p3et/dmgm/README.md

 most existing graph mining libraries lack of their support.
 DMGM is Open Source (GPL v3), open for contributions and aims to be a general framework for practical graph mining algorithms.

-DMGM support the [Extended Property Graph Model](http://dbs.uni-leipzig.de/file/EPGM.pdf) and implements a similar approach as [Gradoop](http://www.gradoop.com).
-In particular, both systems support pipelines of graph operators to enable the declarative expression of [complex analytical questions](http://dbs.uni-leipzig.de/file/Graph_Mining_for_Complex_Data_Analytics.pdf) about graph-structured data.
+DMGM supports the [Extended Property Graph Model](http://dbs.uni-leipzig.de/file/EPGM.pdf) and implements a similar approach as [Gradoop](http://www.gradoop.com).
+In particular, both systems use pipelines of graph operators to enable the declarative expression of [complex analytical questions](http://dbs.uni-leipzig.de/file/Graph_Mining_for_Complex_Data_Analytics.pdf) about graph-structured data.
 However, while Gradoop is designed for a cluster of machines without shared memory, DMGM is optimized for parallel execution on a single computer.

 ## Data Model
 All DMGM programs require a database represented by the `PropertyGraphDb` interface.
 However, our model supports more than a typical [property graph](https://github.com/tinkerpop/blueprints/wiki/Property-Graph-Model) and even more than the [Extended Property Graph Model](http://dbs.uni-leipzig.de/file/EPGM.pdf).
 Let's start with a quick walk-through: